Have you outgrown stock packaging and stickers? Are you considering custom-printed creative packaging? Congratulations on the new move.

 5. Ignoring the Weight of Items the Bag Will Carry

-When designing a custom printed bag, do not ignore the weight of the items that go into the bag.
+When designing a custom printed bag or boxes, do not ignore the weight of the items that go into the bag.
 The bag should be strong enough to accommodate these items and withstand long-term use.
 The weight of these items will determine the bag's thickness.
 The CarePac team can help you figure out the right material for your bag.
 Our team is available by phone (to talk to a REAL person) about these kinds of questions.

 6. Using Printing Materials that are Not Eco-friendly

 The modern consumer is eco-conscious and expects businesses to adopt business practices that are environmentally sound, especially if your product appeals to the environmentally conscious crowd.
 However, many businesses may not realize how many eco-friendly options exist and therefore end up with traditional packaging.
-If your product is in the health food space, or appeals to high end buyers, it is time to make the move to eco-friendly printing materials and packaging.
+If your product is in the health food space, or appeals to high end buyers, it is time to make the move to eco-friendly printing materials and design packaging.

 7. Not Keeping it Simple